SeqWare/public-workflows/vcf-uploader/README.md

 * add code to test for gtupload/gtsubmit
 * MAJOR: need to be able to support mulitple --metadata-url for, example, the somatic calls will combine the normal and tumor aligned BAMs
 * MAJOR: currently you'll need to run the tool twice, once for germline upload and the second for somatic.
 You can't mix the two otherwise you'll have an analysis that has a bunch of GNOS XML attributes from both.
 The URL can be a comma seperated list, so should make sure I create a single analysis.xml for all submission files that correctly labels the various bits of the XML so that it's easy to tell what came from where.
 The key is a single analysis.xml submission for a given workflow run so that way it's easy to tell the difference between different runs of the workflow.
 You could still call the tool multiple times to give somatic/germline different analysis.xml and entries in the GNOS.
 But it's better to have everything in one analysis ID on the server.
+* we need a way to pass in a JSON that describes the steps of the workflow

 ## Bugs